 - Finding a good camp spot (ideally by a lake – love those alpine lakes!).
 Generally you can camp every mile or two, but there are some longer stretches where you can’t, due to things like restricted areas.

-- Being able to cross large river and creek crossings in the morning, although this is usually less important later in the season.
+- Being able to cross large river and creek crossings in the morning.

 - How much food I had left.